-As a result of the limitations listed below, the estimates generated by the calculator may be different to actual future outcomes.
-The estimate of future super benefit produced by the calculator is illustrative only and doesn’t accurately predict your future super and actual Centrelink Age Pension payments.
+As a result of the limitations below, the estimates made by the calculator may be different to actual future outcomes.
+The estimate of future super benefit is illustrative only and doesn't accurately predict your future super and actual Centrelink Age Pension payments.

 This calculator doesn't cater for members in a Defined Benefit account.

-Investment returns have been applied net of fees and taxes unless you create a custom investment return in which case the return is applied net of tax but you will need to specify the applicable fees.
-Your actual fees may be higher or lower than the assumed cost and this may impact on your retirement benefit.
-As a result, the calculator may provide an overestimate (if actual fees and taxes are higher) or an underestimate (if actual fees and taxes are lower).
-We have given you the ability to adjust the fees to give you an indication of the impact.
+The calculator applies investment returns minus fees and taxes unless you create a custom investment return.
+If you do, the return is applied minus tax, but you’ll need to detail the fees that apply.
+Your actual fees may be higher or lower than the assumed cost and this may impact your retirement benefit.
+So the calculator may give an overestimate (if actual fees and taxes are higher) or an underestimate (if actual fees and taxes are lower).
+You can adjust the fees to get an idea of the impact.

-Any future super benefit estimates produced by the calculator are illustrative only, and doesn’t accurately predict your future super benefit.
+Any future super benefit estimates the calculator makes are illustrative only.
+They don't accurately predict your future super benefit.

-Changing price inflation in the modeller only affects:
+Changing price inflation in the calculator only affects:

-No provision has been made for the reinvestment of any tax savings that may be made as a result of changing your contributions from after tax to before tax.
+We've made no provision for the reinvestment of any tax savings that you may get from changing your contributions from after-tax to before-tax.

-The calculator only allows users to choose a current age of between 18 and 74 and a target retirement age of between 60 and 75.
-It is therefore not suitable for use by people who are not currently within that age range or intend to retirement earlier than 60 or later than 75.
+The calculator only allows you to choose a current age of between 18 and 74 and a target retirement age of between 60 and 75.
+So it's not suitable if you’re not currently within that age range or if you intend to retire earlier than 60 or later than 75.